Why We Fall for the Wrong People

 Low Self-Esteem and Fear of Abandonment

-• Feeling you must "earn" love or prove your worth
+• believing that you must prove your worth to receive love

 The Role of Attachment Styles